The Short-term Rational Lanczos Method and Applications: Considerations on finite precision arithmetic computations

 \section{Considerations on finite precision arithmetic computations}

 The po-\ lynomial Lanczos iteration is known to be prone to numerical instabilities, which cause loss of orthogonality in the computed basis.
-This fact has been deeply investigated by Paige in his early seminal PhD thesis (\cite{Pai71}) and successive works, see, e.g., \cite{Pai76}.
-Quoting \cite[p.108]{Simon1984}, loss of orthogonality can be viewed as the result of an amplification of each local error after its introduction into the computation, and its growth is determined by the eigenvalue distribution of $A$ and by the starting vector $v$.
+This fact has been deeply investigated by Paige in his {seminal} PhD thesis \cite{Pai71} and successive works, see, e.g., \cite{Pai76}.
+Quoting \cite[p.~108]{Simon1984}, loss of orthogonality can be viewed as the result of an amplification of each local error after its introduction into the computation, and its growth is determined by the eigenvalue distribution of $A$ and by the starting vector $v$.

 The rational Lanczos sequence is tightly related to its polynomial counterpart, with the added difficulty of the system solves, whose finite precision arithmetic computations may significantly increase the perturbation induced by round-off, even assuming a stable direct solver is employed.
-Notably, to the best of our efforts, we could not find in the literature a round-off errors analysis for rational Krylov subpace computations within the considered applications.
+Notably, to the best of our efforts, we could not find in the literature a round-off errors analysis for rational Krylov subpace computations within the considered applications. { In this section we introduce very preliminary considerations on the round-off perturbation occurred in the computed quantities during the iteration.
+We also report on our numerical experience, showing that the type of loss of orthogonality in the basis seems to be similar to that analyzed in the polynomial Lanczos method over several decades.
+We are conscious that {performing} a satisfactory quantitative analysis requires sophisticated tools that go beyond our current presentation.
+Hopefully, these preliminary results may be useful in a deeper analysis.}

 At iteration $j$, the generation of the rational Krylov orthonormal basis requires the following computations: